featurist/hyperdom/readme.md

 Tests can be found in [test/browser/plastiqSpec.js](https://github.com/featurist/plastiq/blob/master/test/browser/plastiqSpec.js).

 You can run karma by running `karma start`, it will watch your files and rerun the tests every time they change.
-You need npm packages: karma, mocha, karma-mocha.
-To run the tests manually run `./node_modules/karma/bin/karma run karma.conf.js`.

 Server-side tests can be found in [test/server](https://github.com/featurist/plastiq/tree/master/test/server).
 You can use `mocha test/server` to run these.